On the Integral Part of A-Motivic Cohomology: Introduction

-To pursue the analogy with number fields, we now present the notion of {\it weights} and {\it mixedness} for Anderson $A$-motives.
-In the case $A=\bF[t]$ or $\deg(\infty)=1$ and over a complete algebraically closed base field, the corresponding definitions were carried out respectively by Taelman \cite{taelman} and Hartl-Juschka \cite{hartl-juschka}.
-We completed this picture in the most general way (over any $A$-field and without any restriction on $\deg(\infty)$).
+To pursue the analogy with number fields, we now present the notion of \emph{weights} and \emph{mixedness} for Anderson $A$-motives over fields.
+In the case $A=\bF[t]$ or $\deg(\infty)=1$ and over a complete algebraically closed base field, the corresponding definitions were carried out respectively by Taelman \cite{taelman} and Hartl--Juschka \cite{hartl-juschka}.
+We completed this picture in the most general way (over any $A$-field and without any restriction on $\deg(\infty)$). \\

-To an Anderson $A$-motive $\underline{M}$ over $F$, we attach an {\it isocrystal} $\cI_{\infty}(\underline{M})$ over $F$ at $\infty$ (in the sense of \cite{mornev-isocrystal}).
-The term {\it isocrystal} is borrowed from $p$-adic Hodge theory, where the function field setting allows to apply the non-archimedean theory at the infinite point $\infty$ of $C$ as well.
-Following \cite[1.9]{anderson}, we call $\underline{M}$ {\it pure} of weight $\mu$ if its associated isocrystal is pure of slope $-\mu$ (Definition \ref{def:pure-A-motives}).
-More generally, we call $\underline{M}$ {\it mixed} if there exists rational numbers $\mu_1<...<\mu_s$ together with a finite ascending filtration of $\underline{M}$ by saturated sub-$A$-motives:
+Let $R=F$ be a field.
+To an Anderson $A$-motive $\underline{M}$ over $F$, we attach an \emph{isocrystal} $\operatorname{I}_{\infty}(\underline{M})$ at $\infty$ (in the sense of \cite{mornev-isocrystal}).
+The naming \emph{isocrystal} is borrowed from $p$-adic Hodge theory, where the function field setting allows to apply the non-archimedean theory at the infinite point $\infty$ of $C$ as well.
+Following \cite[1.9]{anderson}, we call $\underline{M}$ \emph{pure} of weight $\mu$ if its associated isocrystal is pure of slope $-\mu$ (Definition \ref{def:pure-A-motives}).
+More generally, we call $\underline{M}$ \emph{mixed} if there exists rational numbers $\mu_1<\ldots <\mu_s$ together with a finite ascending filtration of $\underline{M}$ by saturated sub-$A$-motives:

 for which the successive quotients $W_{\mu_i}\underline{M}/W_{\mu_{i-1}}\underline{M}$ are pure of weight $\mu_i$ (Definition \ref{def:mixed-A-motives}).
-We show in Proposition \ref{def:weight-filtration} that such a filtration - when it exists - is unique, as well as numbers $\mu_i$ which are then called the {\it weights} of $\underline{M}$.
-As it was observed by Hartl-Juschka (\cite[Ex.
+We show in Proposition \ref{def:weight-filtration} that such a filtration--when it exists--is unique, as well as the numbers $\mu_i$ which are then called the \emph{weights} of $\underline{M}$.
+As it was observed by Hartl--Juschka (\cite[Ex.
 2.3.13]{hartl-juschka}), there exist non mixed $A$-motives.
 Nonetheless, it is always possible to define the weights of a (not necessarily mixed) $A$-motive via the Dieudonn\'e-Manin decomposition of isocrystals (see Definition \ref{def:weights-A-motives}).
+We denote by $\cM\cM_F$ the full subcategory of $\cM_F$ whose objects are mixed Anderson $A$-motives over $F$.
+The main results of Section \ref{sec:mixed A motives} are gathered in the next theorem.